Sometimes ago, I was watching the TV, and it was this same Doris Day’s song that I had always loved as a kid.

 It is easy to blame it on bad luck when some things happen to us:

 But most times, things happen because of what we do or fail to do.
 And we should be taking more responsibilities:

-Did you lose that business proposal?
-Perhaps you can win it next time if you cross the “t’s” and send it early.
+Then, perhaps you can win it next time if you take the time to cross your “t’s” and send it early.

 5. When the Going gets Tough, Keep Your Eyes on Your Goal